priyan-coder/HTTP-Web_Servers_TCP-UDP_Socket_Programming/README.md

 1. Compile by:   gcc s2_server.c - lm - o s2
 2. Exe as:  ./s2
-3. You can use software such as netcat(nc) to send requests to the server.
+3. You can use software such as netcat(nc) to send requests to the server at port 1600.
 Alternatively you could write your own simple client for testing.
 4. Server returns a HTTP response of a web-page displaying the text “EE-4210: Continuous assessment”

 NOTE: Since web browsers use TCP by default, you will not be able to use your usual web browser for connecting to a UDP server.